AdobeDocs/experience-platform.en/help/segmentation/ui/account-audiences.md

 ![The [!UICONTROL Activate to destination] button is highlighted in the quick actions menu for the selected audience.](../images/ui/account-audiences/activate.png)

 The [!UICONTROL Activate destination] page appears.
-For more information on the activation process, including details on field mappings, please read the ???.
+For more information on the activation process, including details on field mappings, please read the [activation overview](../../destinations/ui/activation-overview.md).

 ## Next steps {#next-steps}

 After reading this guide, you now have a better understanding of how to create and use your account audiences in Adobe Experience Platform.
+To learn how to use other types of audiences in Platform, please read the [Segmentation Service UI guide](./overview.md).